dawidkotarba/blog/_posts/2021-03-03-time-management-part1.md

 are hours/days better suited to more relaxed work.
 It is better to allocate some easier tasks or non-engaging meetings in that time.
 For example, if you feel empowered in the morning and relaxed in the afternoon, do the hard work early and set up meetings after lunch, if possible.
 If you are a night owl, discuss the action-plan in the morning and get your hands dirty later on.
 The most important is to find your rhythm and follow it.
+Fighting with your body does not make much sense.

 ### 4. Have a "master" list of tasks

-Whatever you have to do, at work or in your personal life, put this into a general TODO list (called also a "master" or "perhaps" list) immediately.
-You can forget them after they get on the list - you are not going to miss them anyway.
+Whatever you have to do, at work or in your personal life, put this into a general TODO list immediately (I called it a "master" list, but over the time it became a "perhaps" list:)).
+You can forget tasks after they get on the list - you are not going to miss them anyway.
 Review the list regularly (daily or weekly) and put things to do into your calendar - now it means you commit to them.
 The beauty of this approach is that it does not only free your mind, but you can be sure that you will never forget to do what has to be done.
 Additionally, some tasks tend to get solved by themselves after some time.

 ### 5. Do short tasks right away